nepesovparahat/portfolio/README.md

-A simple Portfolio template for developer / designers built with React.
+Simple Portfolio template for developer/designers built with ReactJS.
 Use it to showcase your work, testimonials, and other information to your customers.
 Users can comment and delete on the comment page of this project.
-I did this using redux.

 > ### 🎆✨ Live Demo: [React-Portfolio ](https://np-react-portfolio.netlify.app/)